Last updated on February 23rd, 2026 at 09:43 am

 Choosing the Right Zinc Plating Option for Your Needs

-Both Type I and Type II zinc plating offer the same level of corrosion resistance, and at Approved Sheet Metal, we offer both Type I and Type II zinc plating for the same price.
-Ultimately, the choice between them should be based on the aesthetic and functional requirements of the part to be plated.
+Both Type I and Type II zinc plating provide sacrificial corrosion protection.
+At Approved Sheet Metal, we offer both Type I and Type II zinc plating for the same price, allowing you to select the option that best fits your project requirements.

 If the part will be visible to end users, Type II zinc plating is typically the better option due to its clean and shiny finish.
-For internal components where appearance is not a concern, or parts where the thickness of the finish must be minimized, Type I zinc plating may be the right choice.
+For internal components where appearance is not a concern, or parts where minimizing coating buildup is important for tight tolerances, Type I zinc plating may be appropriate.

 Choosing the right zinc plating from the start can save time, money, and ensure the longevity and appeal of your metal products.
 Reach out to us for expert advice and request a quote for high-quality zinc plating services tailored to your specific needs.